sburnett/bismark-passive-server/README.markdown

 Some miscillaneous scripts that you shouldn't run unless you know what you're doing:

+- `scripts/updates_index.sql` lets you create the database schema for your index if you want to store your index on postgres instead of sqlite.
 - `scripts/anonymize_data.py` syncs an anonymized copy of all the update files to another directory on the same machine.
 - `scripts/collect_uploads.sh` fetches raw log files uploaded by bismark-data-transmit